 - Cloud management: Moving billing and invoicing data to secure online servers can be more secure than most offline ledgers and spreadsheets on your hard drive.
 In-house server solutions offer customization, but maintenance is a lot of work.
 Stolen customer data and exposed business intelligence are an enormous risk for small businesses that try to handle security on their own.
 Hosting data in clouds managed by professional billing and invoicing software services may increase data security.

 Relevant billing and invoicing software trends

 - Artificial intelligence (AI) and machine learning: In the next few years, billing and invoicing software will begin incorporating some type of AI.
 Small businesses will be able to predict customers’ buying habits with greater accuracy, and software will provide revenue trends insight faster than reactive monitoring can.
-According to our research , 53% of small and midsize businesses (SMBs) are using or plan to use AI technology within the next one to two years.
+According to a Capterra research, 53% of small and midsize businesses (SMBs) are using or plan to use AI technology within the next one to two years.